ggalmazor/lt_downsampling_java8/README.md

 # Largest-Triangle downsampling algorithm implementations for Java8
 [![](https://jitpack.io/v/ggalmazor/lt_downsampling_java8.svg)](https://jitpack.io/#ggalmazor/lt_downsampling_java8)</br>

+> [!IMPORTANT]
+> This project has been superseded by https://github.com/ggalmazor/lttb_downsampling

 These implementations are based on the paper *"Downsampling Time Series for Visual Representation"* by Sveinn Steinarsson from the Faculty of Industrial Engineering, Mechanical Engineering and Computer Science University of Iceland (2013).
 You can read the paper [here](http://skemman.is/stream/get/1946/15343/37285/3/SS_MSthesis.pdf)

 The goal of Largest-Triangle downsampling algorithms for data visualization is to reduce the number of points in a number series without losing important visual features of the resulting graph.
 However, it is essential to know these algorithms are not numerically correct.